When to plant Leeks in Jackson County, IA

 Jackson County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is April 17 and first fall frost is October 16.

-Jackson County County sits in USDA Zone 5a.
+Jackson County sits in USDA Zone 5a.
 Leeks grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Leeks grow in Jackson County County's climate?
+Can Leeks grow in Jackson County's climate?

 Your Jackson County Garden Planner — Free